Build vs. Buy: Native Integrations

 The workflow construct enforces best practices from a development perspective, as every part of the business logic for the integration is highly readable.
 Clear inputs and outputs are documented for every step execution, which makes it easy for your engineering team to test the integration and enables your support team to easily debug issues when errors occur.

-Additionally, this makes the integrations your team builds highly maintainable, so any engineer on your team can easily build upon the existing business logic.
+The workflow construct also makes the integrations your team builds highly maintainable and free of tech debt so any engineer on your team can easily build upon the existing business logic (even if the original engineer who built the integration leaves the company).

 Instead of having your engineers spend weeks researching every 3rd party API you need to integrate with, they can leverage the abstractions Embedded iPaaS platforms provide over the 3rd party services’ APIs.

-This saves them from needing to understand which endpoints they need to hit, and even when the 3rd party service releases a breaking change to their API, your team won't have to deal with updating any of the integrations.
+This saves them from needing to understand which endpoints they need to hit.
+Even when the 3rd party service releases a breaking change to their API, your team won't have to deal with updating any of the integrations as the integration platform maintains the underlying references for their abstractions.

 However, not every endpoint will be abstracted - that’s why solutions like Paragon provide full parity to the 3rd party API so even the most niche use cases are supported.